Last update: 4 months ago

 While every mattress has its expiration date, there are several things you can do to help prolong the life of your bed piece, so you can enjoy it for longer.

-Here are some habits you can adopt to properly maintain your mattress and protect it from wearing out in the long run:
+Here are some habits you can adopt to properly maintain your mattress, extend its life and protect it from wearing out in the long run:

 - Keep your mattress well-maintained – Vacuum your mattress regularly and clean it as instructed by the manufacturer.
 You can also try sprinkling baking soda to remove odours and clean urine, food spillages and other types of staining off the mattress.